PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 First thing that you changed was that you moved a package that was previous returned from the module function to the `let-in` block, and assigned it to the variable `myNeovimUnwrapped`.
-And instead of it, the module function returns now new package - a simple shell application.
+Instead of it now the module function returns new package - a simple shell application.

-You defined `runtimeInputs` and passed list containing two packages that correspond to the deps you specified in the previous file.
-The packages are build using `symlinkJoin` call. `symlinkJoin` takes the provided `paths` and creates symlinks pointing to them all bundled together in one package.
+In the shell application you defined `runtimeInputs` and passed to it a list containing two packages that correspond to the dependency lists specified in the previous file.
+These packages are build using `symlinkJoin`.
+It takes the provided `paths` and creates symlinks pointing to them.
+All symlinksa are bundled together into one package.

 {{ tip(tip="And here occures the mysterious bug mentioned earlier.
-For some reason, `symlinkJoin` fails to create properly all links if both dependencies are defined together.
+For some reason, `symlinkJoin` fails to create properly all symlinks if both dependencies - typescript server and lazygit - are defined together.
 Some links will be missing in the resulted package.

+{% todo() %} Which one, check when testing {% end %}

 What is the rule for the mixture of the dependencies that manifests this bug I have failed until now to discover.
 That's also why I have not yet opened a bug